Hair Loss General FAQ

 If hair follicles are sensitive to the hormone dihydrotestosterone it causes the follicles to shrink.

-This shrinking will eventually over a period of time will result in overall thinning.
+This shrinking will eventually over a period of time result in overall thinning.

 In addition, the aging process can cause weakness of the hair follicle and thus the hair shaft.
 This can cause permanent thinning hair and ultimately balding.